ismailchakrane/ImplicitNeuralReconstruction/README.md

 # ImplicitNeuralReconstruction

 This repository is part of the Master’s Degree in Artificial Intelligence at Claude Bernard University Lyon 1.
 It is based on practical work, focusing on reconstructing 3D shapes from point sets.
-Detailed instructions are available [here](https://perso.liris.cnrs.fr/julie.digne/cours/tp_inr.pdf).
+Detailed instructions are available <a href="https://perso.liris.cnrs.fr/julie.digne/cours/tp_inr.pdf" target="_blank">here</a>.

 ## Traditional Reconstruction Approach